Standard Salon Size & Dimensions: Room, Chair, Station, Layout

 If this article was useful to you’ll also want to read my articles:

 I would love to hear how you have designed your salon layout.
-How large salon space do you have?
-How many people work in that space?
-Leave a comment below so that others can learn from your experience.
+How large is your salon space?
+How many people work in it?